Witiko/jBus/docs/api.md

 The `scope` parameter is the scope to which the listener is going to be added and the `callback` parameter is a reference to a function, which will be called each time a message is received on the broadcast address in the given scope with the message as the function's first parameter.
 The method returns a function, which will remove the registered listener.

+## Method `JBus.services.messages.multicast.listen` ##

+The `JBus.services.messages.unicast.listen` method is used by the `JBus.Node` and `JBus.Debugger` objects to listen for incoming messages on the multicast address of the given group in the given scope.
+Below is the most extensive way of calling the function:

+    JBus.services.messages.multicast.listen( scope, name, callback )

+The `scope` parameter is the scope to which the listener is going to be added, the `name` parameter is a reference to a string containing the name of the group, on whose multicast address the listener is going to be listening, and the `callback` parameter is a reference to a function, which will be called each time a message is received on the multicast address in the given scope with the message as the function's first parameter.
+The method returns a function, which will remove the registered listener.

 ## Method `JBus.services.messages.unicast.listen` ##

 The `JBus.services.messages.unicast.listen` method is used by the `JBus.Node` and `JBus.Debugger` objects to listen for incoming messages on the unicast address of the given node in the given scope.
 Below is the most extensive way of calling the function:

     JBus.services.messages.unicast.listen( scope, name, callback )

-The `scope` parameter is the scope to which the listener is going to be added, the `name` parameter is a reference to a string containing the name of the node, on whose unicast address the listener is going to be listening, and the `callback` parameter is a reference to a function, which will be called each time a message is received on the broadcast address in the given scope with the message as the function's first parameter.
+The `scope` parameter is the scope to which the listener is going to be added, the `name` parameter is a reference to a string containing the name of the node, on whose unicast address the listener is going to be listening, and the `callback` parameter is a reference to a function, which will be called each time a message is received on the unicast address in the given scope with the message as the function's first parameter.
 The method returns a function, which will remove the registered listener.

 ## Object `JBus.messages.Collision` ##